Thomas L. Brodie

-Thomas L. Brodie, OP (born 1943) is an Irish Dominican priest who was born in Crusheen, County Clare.
+Thomas Louis Brodie, OP (November 1940–8 February 2026) was an Irish Dominican priest who was born in Crusheen, County Clare.
 He worked in academia and has published studies arguing that the New Testament narratives are literary compositions dependent on earlier texts.
 His 2012 memoir advances the claim that Jesus did not exist as a historical individual.
 In prior work he proposed a Proto-Luke hypothesis and argued that an early Luke Acts composition precedes Mark in the formation of the Gospels.

 Career

-Brodie earned his STD at the Pontifical University of St. Thomas Aquinas in Rome in 1988 at the age of 48.
+Brodie earned his Doctor of Sacred Theology degree at the Pontifical University of St. Thomas Aquinas in Rome in 1988 at the age of 48.
 He taught Hebrew Bible and New Testament in institutions in the United States and in South Africa, including the Aquinas Institute of Theology in St. Louis, Missouri.

 Brodie has written on the Gospel of John, Genesis and on the narratives of Elijah and Elisha as literary models for Gospel composition.